District Collector Exam

 - The personnel matters of the district staff are handled by the District collector

-- The district collector has the responsibility of providing food supply and other essential commodities.
+- The district collector has the responsibility of providing food supplies and other essential commodities.

 FAQ About becoming District collectors